puzz00/active-directory-introduction/active-directory-introduction.md

 Consider a business which wants to give all one hundred members of their finance department access to a new shared folder - it would be crazy to do this on a one-by-one basis - this is where a group can help as the sysadmin could use an existing group or create a new one which contains the members of the finance department and then give that group access to the shared folder.

 >[!NOTE]
->Groups are used for managing security related issues such as access | rights | privileges
+>Groups are used for managing security related issues such as access, rights and privileges

 #### Common Security Groups